Davis leads rally from 27 down as Lakers beat Mavs 111-108

 After Davis' rebound and dunk for a 104-103 lead with 2:00 remaining, James scored for a three-point edge.

-The Mavericks were still down three with 15 seconds left when an inbound pass from Irving to Doncic went to the backcourt.

-Doncic hesitated to pick it up thinking it would be a backcourt call and Davis grabbed it, forcing Dallas to foul.
+The Mavericks were still down three with 15 seconds left when an inbound pass from Irving to Doncic was headed toward the backcourt.
+Doncic ran to save it from going into the backcourt, thinking it would be a turnover if he didn't.

+Davis grabbed the loose ball, forcing Dallas to foul.
+Doncic could have let the ball go past midcourt without Dallas losing possession.

+Irving said he threw the ball toward the backcourt to give Doncic more room, and figured the soon-to-be 24-year-old would know he could let it cross midcourt.

+"Once I saw him try to save it from half court, I looked at him about a minute later, 'You know you could go backcourt?'"
+Irving said.
+"He's like, 'Ah, man, that's my fault.'
+This is what it's going to be like when you're learning in-game with one another."

-Jarred Vanderbilt had 15 points, 17 rebounds and four steals, including two during a 12-0 third-quarter run that got the Lakers' deficit inside 10 for the first time since late in the first.
+Vanderbilt, another trade pickup for LA, had 15 points, 17 rebounds and four steals, including two during a 12-0 third-quarter run that got the deficit inside 10 for the first time since late in the first.

-The Lakers won despite an 0-of-14 start from 3-point range, and they were being outscored 30-0 from deep by the second quarter.
-The Mavericks cooled off from 3, going 8 of 26 after the break.

 TIP-INS